todo.vu support

 As illustrated in the graphic below:

-• Time is tracked, recorded (as time entries), and linked to todo.vu tasks*.
+• Time is tracked and recorded (as time entries at custom billing rates) on todo.vu tasks*.

 • Tasks (and their time entries) belong to specific projects.